⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| EV/EBITDA | 16.37 | Enterprise Value to EBITDA measures a company's total value (market cap plus debt, minus cash) relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across industries. |
+| EV/EBITDA | 16.95 | Enterprise Value to EBITDA is a valuation multiple that compares the total value of a company to its earnings before interest, taxes, depreciation, and amortization. |

-| Return on Equity (TTM) | 0.34 | Return on Equity (Trailing Twelve Months) measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently management is using shareholder investments to generate profits. |
+| Return on Equity (TTM) | 0.34 | Return on equity measures a company's profitability in relation to the equity invested by shareholders, indicating efficiency in generating profits. |

-| Operating Margin | 0.47 | Operating Margin indicates how much profit a company makes from its operations before interest and taxes, expressed as a percentage of revenue, reflecting operational efficiency. |
+| Operating Margin | 0.46 | Operating margin indicates how much profit a company makes from its operations before accounting for interest and taxes, reflecting operational efficiency. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |